doggy8088/d2l-zh-tw/chapter_natural-language-processing-pretraining/bert-dataset_origin.md

 Now we are almost ready to customize a `Dataset` class for pretraining BERT.
 Before that,
-we still need to define a helper function `_pad_bert_inputs` to append the special “&lt;mask&gt;” tokens to the inputs.
+we still need to define a helper function `_pad_bert_inputs` to append the special 『&lt;mask&gt;』 tokens to the inputs.
 Its argument `examples` contain the outputs from the helper functions `_get_nsp_data_from_paragraph` and `_get_mlm_data_from_tokens` for the two pretraining tasks.

 ```{.python .input}